saleor/saleor.io-learn/cli/getting-started.md

 description:
 next:
   path: /api/creating-apps/
+quizQuestions:
-question: True or False.
+  - question: True or False.
 Saleor CLI enables you to easily create your organisation, project and environment.
     answerOptions:
+      - answer: Yes
-  - { answer: Yes, isCorrect: true }
+        isCorrect: true
-  - { answer: No }
+      - answer: No
 ---

 # Getting Started with Saleor CLI